stevenhorn17/COP4520-Assignment2/README.md

   If any guest apart from the leader enters the cake room:

-      If the cake is eaten and the guest has not asked for a cake before, the guest will request the cake to be replaced.
+      If the cake is eaten and the guest has not asked for a cake before:

+          The guest will request the cake to be replaced.

-      Otherwise, if the cake is already there, the guest will do nothing.
+      Otherwise if the cake is already there:

+          The guest will do nothing.

   If the leader enters the room: